thangtran3112/aws/amplify-cognito-middleware/README.md

-# Amplify NextJs
+# Amplify NextJs with Cognito middleware

-- This framework use Amplify Hosting Service, which are basically Cloudfront Lambda Edge for optimizing performance of NextJs Server-side apps
+- This framework use Amplify Hosting Service, which are basically CDN computing WEB_COMPUTE for optimizing performance of NextJs Server-side apps
 - This template utilize `aws-amplify/auth` dependencies on client-side:

 ```